alauda/captain/README.md

 ## About Helm3

-The [Helm 3 Design Proposal](https://github.com/helm/community/blob/master/helm-v3/000-helm-v3.md) exists for a while and currently it is still under heavy development.
-Captain comes as the first implementation of Helm v3 Controller based on the Proposal.

 This project is based on the core [helm](https://github.com/helm/helm) v3 code, acting as a library.
-Since it's not officially released yet (alpha stage for now), some modifications were made to help implement this controller on a fork: [alauda/helm](https://github.com/alauda/helm) (will be deprecated once Helm's library is released).
+Some modifications were made to help implement this controller on a fork: [alauda/helm](https://github.com/alauda/helm) .

 ## Features
 * HelmRequest/ChartRepo/Release CRD, namespace based